IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 ### Storage Scale REST API

 The `isnap-scripts` can be configured to use the Storage Scale REST API to manage immutable snapshots.
 When using the REST API it does not matter if the Storage Protect instance run in the storage cluster or in a remote cluster.
-Important is, that the REST API of the storage cluster is used.

 When using the REST API, then a REST API user with the role `snapAdmin` must be created.
-Collect the following information for the REST API of the storage cluster:
+Collect the following information for the REST API of the storage cluster.
+This information is required, when configuring the `isnap-scripts` (see section [Adjust configuration files](#Adjust-configuration-files))

 - IP address or IP alias of the REST API server
 - IP port of the REST API server
 - REST API user name in the `snapAdmin` role
 - REST API user password

-This information is required, when configuring the `isnap-scripts` (see section [Adjust configuration files](#Adjust-configuration-files))
+**Note:** When using the REST API, then the restore is always performed in manual mode.

 ### Sudo configuration